bengrosser/autonomous-video-artist/PC/README.md

-The main code for this project is in directory: turtlebot/src
+The code in this directory should be on your PC.

 To run this code, at first, you need to make sure that your PC has Ubuntu 14.04 OS.
 And then, you need to make sure that the network configuration is already set up between your PC and the turtlebot.
 Here is a good reference about how to get this thing done: http://wiki.ros.org/turtlebot/Tutorials/indigo/Network%20Configuration .